Client Returns to San Mateo Medical Center to Thank Staff

 Recovery with integrated medication assisted treatment

 During the first six months of 2017, Jorge was a frequent visitor to both the emergency department (ED) at San Mateo Medical Center (SMMC) and psychiatric emergency services (PES).
-Suffering from severe substance use issues and a history of trauma, he would often come in with a nearly fatal blood alcohol level of over 600.
+Suffering from severe substance use issues and a history of trauma, he would often come in with a nearly fatal blood alcohol level.

 Throughout Jorge’s frequent visits, the attending medical teams consistently offered him the highest levels of support both medically, as well as emotionally.
 BHRS’s Integrated Medication Assisted Treatment (IMAT) team offered him services on numerous occasions, but each time he turned them away.